xelacast/consequence/docs/IDEAS.md

 - [ ] Data from doctors office
 - [ ] Nutrient consumption tracking through supplements/food
 - [ ] Customizable dashboard
-- [ ] Real and credible information on a healthy lifestyle, supplements, eating, sleeping, relationships and fullfillment
+- [ ] Real and credible information on a healthy lifestyle, supplements, eating, sleeping, relationships and fulfillment
 - [ ] Custom made and configurable meals/supplements/etc
 - [ ] Fasting window that is triggered by a click/schedule and can be automated by food entries or a click of a button
-- [ ] Notification system for reminders/daily tips/ health awarenes
+- [ ] Notification system for reminders/daily tips/ health awareness
 - [ ] AI Chatbot to analyze correlations in your data and how you are feeling
-- [ ] A generalized metric for tracking mental health and phsyical health
+- [ ] A generalized metric for tracking mental health and physical health
-- [ ] Sleep tracker from an integrated eletronic device and sleep quality from the perspective of the person, ie user input.
+- [ ] Sleep tracker from an integrated electronic device and sleep quality from the perspective of the person, ie user input.

+This application can be used along side doctors to help them help their patients by adding more data/information to their doctor visits.
+Not all patients are going to keep a track record of their symptoms unless it means the world to get themselves fixed.
+Digitize this service.